 For example, if a Sheriff or WA State Trooper arrested you in Pierce County, your case will be in Pierce County District Court.
-If a Puyallup police officer arrested you, your case will be in Puyallup Municipal Court.DUI Driver's License Suspension Hearing
+If a Tacoma police officer arrested you, your case will be in Tacoma Municipal Court.DUI License Suspension Hearing

-If it is not requested within this time frame, your right to an administrative hearing is waived and your license will suspend 60 days after your arrest date (you may still drive within this time frame).
+If it is not requested within this time frame, your right to an administrative hearing is waived and your license will suspend 30 days after your arrest date.
+You may still drive within this time frame.

-A Hearing Officer will then decide whether or not to uphold your license suspension.
-This decision only relates to the status of your driver’s license and does not affect the criminal DUI case.
+A Hearing Officer (judge) will then decide to uphold or lift your license suspension based on the evidence presented and opposing arguments.
+This decision only relates to the status of your driver’s license and does not impact the DUI criminal case.DUI Criminal Case

 In the DUI criminal case, you are required to appear at every hearing, or a warrant will be issued for your arrest.
 The arresting police officer may have given you a mandatory court date.
-However, it is more likely that you will be summonsed to appear by the court that has jurisdiction over your case.
+However, it is more likely that you will be summonsed to appear by the WA State court that has jurisdiction over your case.

 It is important that your address is current with the Washington State Department of Licensing.
 The address on file is used for summonsing you to appear in court.
 If you are represented by Beckwith Law, we would look up the future court date for you and make sure that your address is current with DOL.Proven Results

 At Beckwith Law, over 95% of our clients have their DUI charges reduced or dismissed.
 Even if you admitted to being impaired at the arrest scene, hope is not lost, especially if this is your first DUI.

 Law enforcement is required to follow a highly technical process before they can legally make a DUI arrest.
 For example, they may lack probable cause to pull you over or they might try to trick you into taking optional field sobriety tests and optional field breath tests.